ThanhTungTrieu/spring-boot-news/README.md

-# API for News website
+# API for News web app
 *It's a personal project.*

-*Some APIs with few basic features like CRUD, authentication, authorization for a News website.*
+*Some APIs with few basic features like CRUD, authentication, authorization for a News web app.*
 ## Technologies used:
 - Java 8
 - Spring Boot 1.5.9.RELEASE